Aug 24, 2021 Jambo

 Issues

-When it comes to issues, stakeholders often raise these when they have concerns or questions about your project (e.g., where it’s operating, who it’s impacting, cost, environmental impact etc.).
+When it comes to issues, stakeholders often raise concerns or questions about your project (e.g., where it's operating, who it's impacting, cost, environmental impact, etc.).

-While they can increase risks and complications, issues are also an opportunity for you to show your stakeholders that you’re listening to them, you take their perspectives seriously, and you’re willing to work with them.
+While they can increase risks and complications, issues are also an opportunity for you to demonstrate to your stakeholders that you're listening to them, taking their perspectives seriously, and are willing to work with them.

 By working to fulfill all your issues, your stakeholders will remember your organization's willingness to engage with them transparently and respectfully, even if they don't get the outcome they originally wanted.
 This can increase their trust in your organization and ensure they'll come to you with any future concerns or questions (instead of taking to social media).